 Can My Dog Catch My Cold?

-And can you catch a cold from her? 🤧
+And can you catch a cold from your dog? 🤧

-Ever have a cold and wonder if you can somehow give it to your dog?
-(These are the kinds of questions that keep dog owners up at night.)
+Do dogs get colds?
+And if you have a cold, can you somehow pass it to your dog?
+(These are the kinds of questions that keep dog parents up at night.)

-To get you a quick answer, The Dodo reached out to Dr. Gary Puglia, a veterinarian at BluePearl Specialty and Emergency Pet Hospital, to find out if you need to hide from your pup when you have a cold.
+To get you a quick answer, we reached out to Dr. Gary Puglia, a veterinarian at BluePearl Specialty and Emergency Pet Hospital, to find out if you need to hide from your pup when you have a cold.

 Luckily — no!